Bucks County Truck Accident Lawyer

-The cost of these accidents in Bensalem compared to those involving smaller vehicles can be measured by their financial impact and the loss of human life.
+The cost of truck accidents in Philadelphia compared to those involving smaller vehicles can be measured by their financial impact and the loss of human life.
 It’s estimated that truck accidents cost Americans $112 billion in medical bills, lost wages, and property damage.

 What are the causes of truck accidents?